Updated September 2013

 - High glucose levels: When you eat, your body changes the food into glucose.
 Glucose is carried through the bloodstream to provide energy to all of your cells.
 In order for glucose to get into your cells, you need insulin.
 Insulin is a hormone made by the pancreas.
 If your body has a problem making or using insulin, glucose cannot get into your cells.
 As a result, glucose stays in the blood and the cells do not get enough.
 Some protease inhibitors (PIs) can make it difficult for insulin to get glucose into the cells.
 This is called insulin resistance.
 It can lead to pre-diabetes and diabetes.
 Pre-diabetes and diabetes are serious health conditions.
-For more information, see TWP’s Diabetes info sheet.
+For more information, see our info sheet on Diabetes.

 There are some HIV drugs that have less of an impact on cholesterol and triglycerides.
 These include Viramune (nevirapine), Intelence (etravirine), Edurant (rilpivirine), Isentress (raltegravir), and Selzentry (maraviroc).
 Reyataz (atazanavir) and Prezista (darunavir) are also less likely to increase lipids, but both are used with Norvir (ritonavir), and Norvir does increase lipids.